top of page

 DR SOPHIE REDFERN

-As a researcher, Sophie specialises in twentieth-century music and dance.
-Her first book, Bernstein and Robbins: The Early Ballets, was published in 2021 as part of the Eastman Studies in Music series and named a 2022 CHOICE 'Outstanding Academic Title'.
+Her first book Bernstein and Robbins: The Early Ballets, was published in 2021 as part of the Eastman Studies in Music series and named a 2022 CHOICE 'Outstanding Academic Title'.
 It was released in paperback in 2023.
-In recent years she has also contributed to The Cambridge History of Music Criticism, The Cambridge Stravinsky Encyclopedia, and written on the relationship between Bernstein and Copland for Leonard Bernstein in Context.
-She is currently working on articles related to American Ballet Theatre's 1946 London tour and the set designers Jo Mielziner and Oliver Smith.
+In recent years she has also contributed to The Cambridge History of Music Criticism, The Cambridge Stravinsky Encyclopedia, and written on the relationship between Leonard Bernstein and Aaron Copland for Leonard Bernstein in Context.
+Current projects include publications related to American Ballet Theatre's 1946 London tour and the set designers Jo Mielziner and Oliver Smith.
+She is a Visiting Fellow at King's College London.

-Outside of teaching and research she is the European Opera Centre's Curator.
-This role has seen her lead the Centre’s adult opera education series, The Audland Talks, and train animateurs for the Centre's learning programme based on Janáček's The Cunning Little Vixen.
+As Curator for the European Opera Centre, she devised an adult opera education series, The Audland Talks, and trained animateurs for the Centre's learning programme based on Janáček's The Cunning Little Vixen.
 She has also been involved in opera productions, including as Dramaturg for a project featuring the music of Ernst Toch and Hanns Eisler at the Nationaltheater Mannheim.

 bottom of page